Sheraff/whiteboard-comics/new/README.md

 - [ ] preload all modules with <link> attributes
 - [ ] *??* perf => add event listeners to cards from within cards.js
 - [ ] in list mode, display <text>, in front mode, display <path data-type="writing"> to limit number of nodes (has to be done w/ display:none to get the perf enhancements, will need to wait for current animation to be over before switching)
+- [ ] reduce time-to-first-meaningful-paint (when we can see a graph)

 ## TRY LIST for things to investigate